1999 Pacific typhoon season: Severe Tropical Storm Ann

-Typhoon Bart (Oniang)
+Super Typhoon Bart (Oniang)

 Tropical Depression 24W developed on September 17, to the east of Taiwan.
 The storm drifted to the northwest, becoming Tropical Storm Bart on September 19 and reaching typhoon strength the next day.
 Bart intensified further as it turned to the northeast under the influence of an upper-level anticyclone.
 Typhoon Bart reached its peak on September 22 with 260 km/h winds when it passed 75 km to the west of Okinawa, becoming the only super typhoon during the 1999 Pacific typhoon season, and the last to have an English name.
 Afterwards, Bart began to weaken slowly as it continued north towards Kyūshū, Japan, which it struck on September 23 with 185 km/h winds.
 After crossing Kyūshū and western Honshū, the storm accelerated to the northeast in the Sea of Japan, becoming extratropical shortly before it reached northern Hokkaidō.
 As Typhoon Bart formed in PAGASA's area of responsibility, it was named Oniang by PAGASA before moving to the north.

 Typhoon Bart claimed at least two lives on Okinawa and brought over 710 mm of rain to the island.
 Kadena Air Base was badly damaged by the typhoon with over $5 million of damage on the base.
 Heavy flooding and landslides led to total of a 30 deaths and over 1,000 injuries in Japan.
 Over 800,000 homes lost power and 80,000 damaged in the aftermath of the storm.
 The worst damage was in Kumamoto Prefecture on Kyūshū, where 16 people died and over 45,000 homes were damaged.
 Bart affected the whole of Japan, with some minor damages occurring in Hokkaidō shortly after the storm became extratropical.
 A large crane in Hiroshima collapsed killing three and injuring four people in the Mitsubishi plant there and the Itsukushima Shrine was also damaged.
 Damage from the storm amounted to ¥16.31 billion (US$155 million); insurance payouts reached ¥31.47 billion (US$299 million).
 An additional $5 million (1999 USD) in damage occurred to the Japanese economy.
 Total damage is ¥163.1 billion (US$1.43 billion).